Mapping Patterns for Virtual Knowledge Graphs: Usage Scenarios for Patterns

-\mypar{Conceptual Schema Reverse Engineering} Another relevant scenario arising when a full \vkg specification is given, is that of inferring a conceptual schema of the DB that represents the domain of interest by reflecting the content of the \vkg specification.
+\mypar{Conceptual Model Reverse Engineering} Another relevant scenario arising when a full \vkg specification is given, is that of inferring a conceptual model of the DB that represents the domain of interest by reflecting the content of the \vkg specification.
 Here the ontology provides the main source to reconstruct entities, attributes, and relationships, while the DB and the mappings provide the basis to ground the conceptual model in the actual DB, and to infer additional constraints that are not captured by the ontology (e.g., for limited expressivity of \owlql).
+As for the debugging case, also this approach works best if the ontology is semantically close to the conceptual model.

 \mypar{Mapping Bootstrapping} In this scenario, the DB and the ontology are given, but mappings relating them are not.
-Patterns can be used to (semi-)automatically bootstrap an initial set of mappings, which can then be further refined and extended manually, possibly exploiting again the patterns.
+We envision this as a two-step process: in the first step, we use our patterns to derive a well-structured DB ontology; in the second step, we rely on techniques coming from the field of \emph{ontology matching or alignment}~\cite{survey-onto-matching} to produce so-called \emph{alignment mappings} which relate the DB ontology to the actual target ontology.
 Schema patterns are the most suitable ones to automatically guide the bootstrapping process.
-When patterns contain tables that merge multiple entities/relationships, the presence of a conceptual schema becomes crucial to configure the left-hand side of bootstrapped mappings.
-This is, e.g., the case for \pat{DR1Nm} and \pat{DR11m}, and patterns based on clustering.
-If the conceptual schema is not available in this tricky case, boostrapping can still be attempted by relying on schema matching techniques~\cite{rahm2001survey}, as done in BootOX.
-Specifically, schema matching comes handy when a pattern involves two (or more) under-specified schemas.
+When patterns contain tables that merge multiple entities/relationships, the presence of a conceptual model becomes crucial to disambiguate the mappings to be bootstrapped.
+This is, e.g., the case for \pat{DR1Nm} and the patterns based on clustering.
+If the conceptual model is not available in this tricky case, boostrapping can still be attempted by relying on schema matching techniques~\cite{rahm2001survey}, as done in BootOX~\cite{JKZH*15}.
+Specifically, schema matching comes handy when a pattern involves two (or more) under-specified schemata.
 For instance, in the case of pattern \pat{DR}, \emph{pair candidates} between primary keys can be \emph{matched} in order to make implicit relationships explicit.
 This can be done through matchers (such as string similarity matchers ~\cite{gal2011uncertain}) that employ attribute names, instance data, schema structure, etc. To separate genuine relationships from false positives generated by poor matchers, ranking techniques have to be employed~\cite{gal2019learning}.